net-commons/common-logging/readme.txt

 1. INTRODUCTION

 Provides a simple logging abstraction to switch between different logging implementations.
-There is current support for log4net (1.2.10 and 1.2.9) and NLog.
-Support for Enterprise Library logging is planned.
+There is current support for log4net (1.2.10 and 1.2.9), NLog and Enterprise Library logging 3.1

 2. KNOWN ISSUES